DexrnZacAttack/libLCE/README.md

 - [Legacy Edition Console Modding & Research](https://discord.gg/WGJDybEWJF)

 # Note
-This repo is not affiliated or related to Minecraft, Microsoft, Mojang, or any of their subsidiaries
+This repo is not affiliated with Minecraft, Microsoft, Mojang, or any of their subsidiaries